 How to plant eggplant seeds:

-If planting eggplant from seeds, you will want to begin them indoors.
+When planting eggplant from seeds, you will want to begin them indoors.
 Plant the seeds 6-8 weeks before the last frost of the season.
 This way, they mature in plenty of time.
 You can start seeds indoors in starters or wait to plant seedlings directly into the ground once all threats of frost have passed.
 Should you opt to start seeds indoors, use a nutrient rich starter soil.
 Simple plant one seed per hole, pushing each seed down a good inch.
 Cover the seed loosely with the soil, keep moist, and keep near a sunny window.

 How to plant eggplant seedlings: